PsychoLlama/alternaut.nvim/README.md

 It opens the test file.
 Toggle again and you're back in `fibonacci.py`.

 That's the gist of it.
 See [:help alternaut](https://github.com/PsychoLlama/alternaut.nvim/blob/main/doc/alternaut.txt) for details and specific examples.

-> [!NOTE]
-> This plugin used to be written in Vimscript.
-Since v0.6.0 the VimL implementation is deprecated and will be removed in a future release.

 ## Non-Goals